w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 That server or those computers can be easily shut down, the blockchain can be stopped from running and its data wiped out.
 This can be achieved from the inside by the malicious network participants or from the outside by regulatory rules and other forces.
-So, we would own our data, which would be immutable because stored on a blockchain, but that blockchain would be easily stopped.
-There would be little sense in owning something that can easily cease to exist in the future.
+Though blockchain offers immutability, there would be little sense in using a centralized blockchain to prove ownership as it can possibly cease to exist in the future.

 Data availability is dependent on how resilient the blockchain is.
 Resiliency is achieved through elements such as decentralization, economic incentives, and on-chain governance to ensure the